 "What should you do if you run out of underwear?
 Answer: Tell your Counselor.
-You might want to try role-playing some possible camp scenarios with your camper.
+You might want to try roleplaying some possible camp scenarios with your camper.

-VERY IMPORTANT-Examine Your Own Feelings About Your Camper Being Away:
+VERY IMPORTANT: Examine Your Own Feelings About Your Camper Being Away:

 Children are excellent sensors of parental angst.
-If you are not ready for your child to be away he will sense this and may feel responsible for you emotional well-being.
+If you are not ready for your child to be away, she will sense this and may feel responsible for your emotional wellbeing.
 Furthermore, it will be harder for your child to go to camp and feel permission to have fun.